Lt.-Col. F. R. Howell1

 Consanguinity Index=1.56%

-Thomas Lister, 3rd Baron Ribblesdale was born on 28 April 1828.1 He was the son of Thomas Lister, 2nd Baron Ribblesdale and Adelaide Lister.1 He married Emma Mure, daughter of Colonel William Mure and Laura Markham, on 7 May 1853.1 He died on 25 August 1876 at age 48.1
+Thomas Lister, 3rd Baron Ribblesdale was born on 28 April 1828.1 He was the son of Thomas Lister, 2nd Baron Ribblesdale and Adelaide Lister.1 He married Emma Mure, daughter of Colonel William Mure of Caldwell and Laura Markham, on 7 May 1853.1 He died on 25 August 1876 at age 48.1

-Thomas Lister, 3rd Baron Ribblesdale succeeded to the title of 3rd Baron Ribblesdale, of Gisburne Park, co.
-York [G.B., 1797] on 10 December 1832.1 He gained the rank of officer in the service of the Royal Horse Guards.1
+He succeeded as the 3rd Baron Ribblesdale, of Gisburne Park, co.
+York [G.B., 1797] on 10 December 1832.1 He gained the rank of officer in the Royal Horse Guards.1

 Children of Thomas Lister, 3rd Baron Ribblesdale and Emma Mure